pucci800/ai-data-center-energy-etl/README.md

 [ETL Architecture](https://github.com/user-attachments/assets/5127314c-6de4-48e6-9b8c-0f0412c8e9df)

-This visual flow helps stakeholders and engineers quickly understand how data flows through the pipeline, from raw input to business insights.
+This visual flow helps understanding on how data flows through the pipeline, from raw input to business insights.
 ---

 ## How to Run the Project